-Partners in life and science
+Partners in science

 “One without the other would not have gone as far as in combination”